Prague best photography spots: 35+ most beautiful photo opportunities

 Charles Bridge tower

-However, if there is iconic photography in Prague, it is the sunset view from Charles Bridge tower.
-I have a specific article on how to photograph Charles Bridge, but this spot had to make it to the best Prague photography spots.
+If there is iconic photography in Prague, it is the sunset view from Charles Bridge tower.
+I have a specific article on how to photograph Charles Bridge, but this spot had to make it to the best Prague photography spots guide.
 Get there for sunset, and you will be able to take photos like the one below, with the Prague Castle and Charles Bridge in a perfect photo.
 As mentioned above, you have to pay a small fee to get to the top of the tower.

 Details

-Architecture is only one of the generic categories of photo spots that I wanted to mention here.
+Architecture is only one of the generic categories of photo spots that I wanted to mention in this Prague photography spots guide.
 The city of Prague is full of small details.
-Depending on the hour of the day, the city offers some really cool details.
-One cool example is the fishermen that early in the morning can be found with their small boats near the Charles Bridge.
+Depending on the hour of the day, the season, and even your mood, the city offers some really cool details.
+One cool example is the fishermen that can be found with their small boats near the Charles Bridge, but only if you wake up really early.

 Keep your eyes open at all times, because although it is not New York, Prague is also a city that rarely sleeps!